orf/docker-repack/README.md

 See the [benchmarks page](https://orf.github.io/docker-repack/benchmarks/) for a full comparison of pulling times across many different images.

-For more information on how the tool works, see the [about page](docs/about.md).
+For more information on the techniques the tool uses, see the [about page](docs/about.md).

 ![](./docs/preview.gif)